 In the spreadsheet basic reach survival estimates were calculated using the upstream/downstream method described.
 These reach estimates were corrected for harvest (for each reach) and straying in each reach.
-Harvest corrections were based on harvest rates reported in the annual Joint Staff Report produced by Oregon Department of Fish and Wildlife and Washington Department of Fish and Wildlife.
-Harvest Corrections are calculated separately for the Bon to MCN and MCN to LGR reaches.
+Harvest corrections were based on harvest rates reported in the annual Joint Staff Report produced by Oregon Department of Fish and Wildlife and Washington Department of Fish and Wildlife (reference particular tables and reports as examples?).
+Harvest corrections are calculated separately for the BON to MCN and MCN to LGR reaches.
 The harvest correction is calculated as

 (Reach survival)/ (1- harvest rate)= Reach survival estimate corrected for harvest